Engels in Eastbourne

-CMNH and CAPPE Conference to be held to mark Engels@200 from 23-24 June 2020, University of Brighton, Eastbourne campus
+CMNH and CAPPE Conference – originally to be held to mark Engels@200 from 23-24 June 2020 – now scheduled due to Coronavirus for June 2021, University of Brighton, Eastbourne campus

 Tariq Ali, writer and filmmaker